Clock synchronization with correlated photons: Methods

-Residual clock skews increase synchronization jitter and call for compensation during communication sessions.
-Fig. \ref{fig:SI_Rb_clock_skew_compensation} represents the effect of correct compensation for Rubidium clocks.
+After synchronization initialization, including the coarse clock frequency skew search (Fig. \ref{fig:SI_Rb_clock_skew_compensation}a) and its fine-tuning (Fig. \ref{fig:SI_Rb_clock_skew_compensation}b), residual and time-dependent clock frequency skews increase the synchronization jitter and call for compensation during communication sessions.
+Fig. \ref{fig:SI_Rb_clock_skew_compensation}c represents the effect of correct compensation for rubidium clocks by the algorithm in Fig. \ref{fig:SI_Rb_clock_skew_compensation}d.
 The correlation peak timing offset is tracked over $n$ data points.
 Any change of timing offset would be caused by an instantaneous drift.
-Here the timing offset changes by approximately 8\,ns in 1 minute.
-By taking the measured residual clock skew into account for the future feedback loop, we can reduce the timing offset change and subsequently the synchronization jitter.
-Long averaging times work especially well for highly stable clocks, as Rubidium clocks.
-The timing offset changes by less than 1.5\,ns over 4 minutes after the first correction already, providing residual clock skews of $<6.4\,$ps/s and thus easily synchronization jitters $<0.32\,$ps in typical 100\,ms data package sizes.
+Here, the timing offset changes by approximately 8\,ns in 1 minute.
+By applying the measured residual clock frequency skew to future time tags, we can reduce the timing offset change and subsequently the synchronization jitter.
+Long averaging times work especially well for highly stable clocks, such as rubidium clocks.
+The timing offset changes by less than 1.5\,ns over 4 minutes after the first correction, already providing residual clock frequency skews of $<6.4\,$ps/s and thus easily synchronization jitters $<0.32\,$ps in typical 100\,ms data package sizes.